raczek-piotr/Dungeon_of_Shadow_Imps/README.md

 * FontSize: What do you like!

 ## Setup
-The program with no curses uses only getch and you have to had it.
-You could run the program eather in editors console To run this project with curses, run terminal or cmd in windows, and run the file "main.py" is (in main dictionary); To run it, type command "python main.py".
+To run this project with curses, run terminal or cmd in windows, and run the file "main.py" is (in main dictionary); To run it, type command "python3 main.py".

 ## Errors in curses
 Errors: